ahmadshuraih/LB-Tester/readme.md

 > - "requestMethod": string //The method of all requests (Default GET)
 > - "baseurl": string //The base url that will be used in all requests (Default http://localhost:3000)
 > - "expectedResponseCode": number //The expected response code of all requests (Default 200)
+> - "expectationsUsingAddressBook": boolean //To set the expected server name and port automatically using the address book.
 > - "addressBookUrl": string //The request url of the addressbook from the loadbalancer (Default http://localhost:3100/loadbalancer/addressbook)
 > - "randomizeTestLists": boolean //If the tester has to RANDOM resort the testobject list.
 > - "lbAuthenticationToken": string //Authentication token when using the load balancer (default "MasterTestToken")